kiaras-create/A10-Assignment/A10-Huffman/README.md

 ## Assignment Reflection

 Please reflect on your experience with this assignment.
 What was most challenging?
 What was most interesting?
 What did you learn that you might use again?
+Shakila Jafari - This assignment was kind of challenging for me mostly figuring out how to build the Huffman tree from the file.
+I kept running into issues with traversal but it was nice to see the tree finally come together.
+I learned a lot about using a generic BinaryTree and inserting nodes based on patterns.